Written By Nayomi Reghay

 When I was a kid my least favorite thing to hear was “act your age.”
-It may be sound advice at

 But what does it really mean to dress your age?

 Every Friday, as part of her Fire Drill Fridays campaign, she marches on Washinton in a .